 NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

-Ms. Vishny is currently on the Board of Regents of the National Criminal Defense College, served several terms on the Board of Directors of the National Association of Criminal Defense Lawyers, and the board of the State Bar of Wisconsin Criminal Law Section.
-She has received numerous awards include the Wisconsin Association of Criminal Defense Lawyers award for lifetime contributions to indigent defense in Wisconsin and multiple awards for acquittals in homicide cases Her book, Suppressing Criminal Evidence, is in its third edition and is available from James Publishing Company.
+Ms. Vishny served several terms on the Board of Directors of the National Association of Criminal Defense Lawyers, the board of the State Bar of Wisconsin Criminal Law Section and is currently on the Board of Regents of the National Criminal Defense College.
+She is a of numerous awards from the Wisconsin Criminal Defense Association’s for her acquittals in homicide cases, her contributions to indigent defense in Wisconsin and in 2022 received the William Coffee award for her lifetime of service to the Wisconsin Criminal Defense Bar.
+Her book, Suppressing Criminal Evidence, is in its fourth edition and is available from James Publishing Company at http://jamespublishing.com/shop/suppressingcriminal-evidence/.

 Recent Teaching History